crosswordfailure/vncautoban/README.md

 Future thought is crowd sourcing - having the script send its new hits to the net and use that data to have the scripts download popular blocks from other instances of it.

 Please let me know if you use it so I know if enough people are to justify future work, and also to then notify who uses it should I add that.
+You can reach me with this same name on reddit.